mwmuller/petalinux_wsl/README.md

 - These are the **required** images
 2) Any additional **old** images can be safely removed with ```docker image prune```
 3) If you have extra images outside the ones above, you can force remove them with ```docker image rm <imageID> -f```

+## Using petalinux commands
+1) Reference the [Petalinux Guide](PetalinuxGuide.md) for creating, configuring, building your project